BobBuildTool/bob/doc/manpages/bob-status.rst

   :ref:`configuration-config-scmOverrides`.
 Pass ``--show-overrides`` to force the output of a ``STATUS`` line if the SCM is otherwise unmodified.
 - ``S`` = switched.
 The commit/tag/branch/URL is different from the recipe.
-- ``U`` = unpushed commmits.
+- ``U`` = unpushed commits on configured branch.
 Git only.
 Some commits were made locally to the configured branch but they have not yet been pushed to the remote.
-- ``u`` = unpushed branch(es).
+- ``u`` = unpushed commits not on configured branch.
 Git only.
-At least one branch exists with commits that have not been pushed to a remote.
+There are commits on other local branches than the configured branch, on a possibly detached HEAD or in the stash that have not been pushed to a remote.

 The command shows the status of the current checkout.
 If the recipe was changed and the next build would move a checkout to the attic then the current information still